-This textbook is primarily about quantitative research, in part because most studies conducted in psychology are quantitative in nature.
-Quantitative researchers typically start with a focused research question or hypothesis, collect a small amount of numerical data from a large number of individuals, describe the resulting data using statistical techniques, and draw general conclusions about some large population.
+This textbook is primarily about quantitative research.
+Quantitative researchers typically start with a focused research question or hypothesis, collect a small amount of data from each of a large number of individuals, describe the resulting data using statistical techniques, and draw general conclusions about some large population.
 Although this method is by far the most common approach to conducting empirical research in psychology, there is an important alternative called qualitative research.
-Qualitative research originated in the disciplines of anthropology and sociology but is now used to study psychological topics as well.
-Qualitative researchers generally begin with a less focused research question, collect large amounts of relatively "unfiltered" data from a relatively small number of individuals, and describe their data using nonstatistical techniques, such as grounded theory, thematic analysis, critical discourse analysis, or interpretative phenomenological analysis.
+Qualitative research originated in the disciplines of anthropology and sociology but is now used to study many psychological topics as well.
+Qualitative researchers generally begin with a less focused research question, collect large amounts of relatively "unfiltered" data from a relatively small number of individuals, and describe their data using nonstatistical techniques.
 They are usually less concerned with drawing general conclusions about human behavior than with understanding in detail the experience of their research participants.

-Consider, for example, a study by researcher Per Lindqvist and his colleagues, who wanted to learn how the families of teenage suicide victims cope with their loss (Lindqvist, Johansson, & Karlsson, 2008).
+Consider, for example, a study by researcher Per Lindqvist and his colleagues, who wanted to learn how the families of teenage suicide victims cope with their loss (Lindqvist, Johansson, & Karlsson, 2008)1.
 They did not have a specific research question or hypothesis, such as, What percentage of family members join suicide support groups?
 Instead, they wanted to understand the variety of reactions that families had, with a focus on what it is like from their perspectives.
 To address this question, they interviewed the families of 10 teenage suicide victims in their homes in rural Sweden.
 The interviews were relatively unstructured, beginning with a general request for the families to talk about the victim and ending with an invitation to talk about anything else that they wanted to tell the interviewer.
 One of the most important themes that emerged from these interviews was that even as life returned to "normal," the families continued to struggle with the question of why their loved one committed suicide.
 This struggle appeared to be especially difficult for families in which the suicide was most unexpected.